shocknet/Wizard/README.md

 # Using with ShockWallet
-The end of the wizard will provide you with a scan-able QR code.
-Scan with ShockWallet to automatically connect, this method will configure the app to automatically switch between your internal and external* IP addresses when you leave your home network.
+- The end of the wizard will provide you with a scan-able QR code.
+- Scan with ShockWallet to automatically connect
+- This method will configure the app to automatically switch between your internal and external* IP addresses when you leave your home network.

 **Port `9835` is used by default and may require a Firewall/NAT Forwarding Rule to be set on your router.*